Stromeferry railway station: History

 The station opened for passenger traffic on 19 August 1870.
 For the first 27 years of its existence it was the line's terminus, bringing prosperity to the village.

 The station was host to an LMS caravan from 1935 to 1939.
-A camping coach was positioned here by the Scottish Region from 1952 to 1967, for the last two years a Pullman camping coach was used.
+A camping coach was positioned here by the Scottish Region from 1952 to 1967, although for the last two years a Pullman camping coach was used.

 Accidents and incidents

 On 3 June 1883 the station was occupied by 150 Sabbatarians, defeating the local police force and railway employees, to prevent the despatch of fish to London.
 They were objecting to the transport of fish on a Sunday.

 The station was destroyed by fire along with a train of 14 vehicles on 16 October 1891.

 Facilities

 Facilities at the station are minimal, consisting of a shelter, a help point, a bench and cycle racks.
 The station is step-free.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.